getsolus/help-center-docs/software/samba/en.md

 # Stop Samba manually
 sudo systemctl stop nmb smb

-# Configure Samba to not start automatically on each boot and stop it now
+# Configure Samba to not start automatically on each boot and immediately stop the services
 sudo systemctl disable --now nmb smb
 ```